Ulysses3k/oss-enterprise/README.md

 #### Who owns the code I contribute to open source projects?

+I do.

+#### What is the purpose of this repository?

+To teach me how to set up open source projects.

+#### Who should someone cntact if they have questions?

+They should contact me at ceconomoujr@gmail.com.

+#### How should someone make contact if they have questions?

+They should contact either by opening an issue or by sending me an email.

+#### What are the first steps to getting started open sourcing a project?

+The first step is to establish preliminary goals.

+#### How does this repository relate to other projects and business goals?

+It teaches me how to set up open source projects so that I can start open source projects that will help my business.

 ## License

 This repository is licensed under [CC-BY-4.0](../LICENSE) (c) 2019 GitHub, Inc.